Cornwall Park, Auckland

 The Park has centuries-old heritage sites, wide-open spaces, tree lined avenues and walks, places of peace and tranquility in a large city, sports grounds including tennis and bowls and a working farm for the education of city children.

 John Logan Campbell, Auckland resident since 1840 and, at the time of this gift, mayor, gave the park's 230 acres to a private trust on 10 June 1901.
-The adjoining Park Maungakiekie had been purchased by the national government in 1845 and since 2012 belongs to Ngā Mana Whenua o Tāmaki Makaurau Collective.

 Campbell chose to present the deeds the following day to the visiting heir to the throne, the Duke of Cornwall and York later George V asking his consent for it to be named Cornwall Park in honour of the Duke.
 A few weeks later the adjoining Alexandra Park was named in honour of the Duke's mother.

 Origin

 Land

 Campbell gave the land to Cornwall Park Trust, a trust he had established for the purpose.
 The park was described at the time as "two hundred and thirty acres of the finest land in the district", or 93 hectares, a portion of some 1100 acre at One Tree Hill bought by Dr Campbell many years before.
 He had planned to build a house there and planted the parkland in preparation for that but he subsequently chose to live near the centre of the city in Parnell, his home was named 'Kilbryde' and situated on part of the site of their rose gardens.
 Still marked by his trees the carriage drive he made in Cornwall Park sweeps in an S-bend from Puriri Drive across Greenlane west of the Park's Greenlane entrance to his house site near Huia Lodge.
 Visitors may walk along it from the gate opposite the Park's administration and works depot in Greenlane.
 There were to be further gifts including the land about Puriri Drive and Campbell Crescent and the endowment lands, housing sites to be made available on 21-year leases.

-Cornwall Park operates Glasgow leases now outlawed in the United Kingdom.
-As property values increased in Auckland the formula for setting the rents has become unfair and unaffordable.
-Logan Campbell specified that leases would allow fair value to the leaseholders for improvements to the property.
-Some leaseholders have walked away from their family homes unable or unwilling to pay.
-Cornwall Park was unable to lease a section indicating perhaps that the formula is not economic and it has sat empty for 16 years.
-Cornwall Park Leaseholders Association was formed to represent leaseholders and negotiate a fairer lease.
-A petition has been launched seeking some of the Lusk KC Report findings including fair compensation for improvements or a freeholding option.
+Cornwall Park’s land extends beyond the park itself into the surrounding neighbourhoods.
+This land is on the periphery of the park and is leased by Cornwall Park to fund the maintenance and upkeep of the park.
+This ensures the park remains free for all to use.
+The Sir John Logan Campbell Residuary Estate continues his philanthropic legacy by distributing income annually to charities and community organisations.
+There are more than 90 residential, recreational, and commercial leasehold properties within or surrounding the park.
+All residential leases are in perpetuity.

+Opposition to ground rent increases has led to court cases focusing on the interpretation of the lease terms, the methodology of valuation, and the fairness of the rent review process.